Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 Visual acuity and field tests

-Visual acuity testing with standardized charts after refraction is part of functional vision assessment.
-Visual field examination finds scotomas (blind spots) and peripheral vision defects.
-These tests create a baseline vision measurement and track treatment effectiveness.
-Doctors might also check pupillary response, measure intraocular pressure, and run blood tests for underlying conditions, especially in younger patients with unusual symptoms.
+Visual acuity testing using standardized charts after refraction is part of functional vision assessment.
+Visual field testing detects scotomas (blind spots) and peripheral vision defects.
+These tests establish baseline vision and help monitor response to treatment.
+Additional evaluations may include pupillary response testing, intraocular pressure measurement, and blood tests to identify underlying systemic conditions, particularly in younger patients or those with atypical presentations.

 Available Treatments and Long-Term Management